Strength

 Reply to Newhere

-In my book it takes a good year to recover from major abdominal surgery and get properly back to square one, more so after multiples.
-As you will be currently aware a fair bit of caution is required for lifting with a stoma for obvious reasons.
+In my book, it takes a good year to recover from major abdominal surgery and get properly back to square one, more so after multiples.
+As you will be currently aware, a fair bit of caution is required for lifting with a stoma for obvious reasons.
 I lift weights but don't do anything stupid and wear an elastic belt while training as I do have a stoma.
 As for when you get your reversal, everyone is different unfortunately and as you ask, there is how long for incision repairing and then strength, stamina etc, even weight loss.
 I have had two inguinal hernias prior to the stoma and I just don't remember how long they took to heal but somewhere along the line you just forget it even happened.
 I would expect to be doing your work normally within a couple of months, and it will be completely different to your time with a stoma.
 I did have a jpouch for 12 months and after the incision healed in maybe a month or so I was off and running.
-Important thing is to let your recovery come to you and not rush it, it won't do you any good.
+The important thing is to let your recovery come to you and not rush it; it won't do you any good.
 I've always admired stonemason work too, looks to me to be a good way to make a living and building things with your hands that last forever.

 All the best

-Thing is Newhere, It took around 6 months after my surgery and subsequent weight loss for my fight to eat enough and start to balance the scales back up again, and for the strength to rise up to what I am used to having took a full 12 months before I felt more normal.
+Thing is Newhere, it took around 6 months after my surgery and subsequent weight loss for my fight to eat enough and start to balance the scales back up again, and for the strength to rise up to what I am used to having took a full 12 months before I felt more normal.
 Of course 'normal' depends on your own individuality.

 Good luck,